Jtse905/configure-ad/README.md

 <img width="1111" height="792" alt="25TypeinDomainAdminsAndClickCheckNamesThenOkayThenApplyAndOkay" src="https://github.com/user-attachments/assets/6025070b-4c46-4346-b42e-0edf93e7578c" />
 </p>
 <p>
 In the text box at the bottom of the "Select Groups" window, type in "Domain Admins", then click check names.
 Once the names are checked, click "okay" than "apply" and "ok".
+Once thats completed, sign out of the account on the virtual machine.
+We will be logging into the newly created account.
 </p>
 <br />